Everything You Need to Know About Hidradenitis Suppurativa (HS)

 The earlier you identify HS, the sooner you can treat it and the sooner you can work to prevent painful or worsening boils.

 Unfortunately, HS is often misdiagnosed in its early stages.
-For one thing, there is no specific diagnostic test, and for another, early stage HS boils often resemble other conditions like acne, ingrown hair, or herpes, especially if the boils are on the scalp or groin area.
+For one thing, there is no specific diagnostic test, and for another, early stage HS lesions often resemble other conditions like acne, ingrown hair, or herpes, especially if the lesions are on the scalp or groin area.

 In fact, many patients suffer for years before they finally get a diagnosis, often attributing the pustules to bad razor bumps.
 It’s critical to see a dermatologist as early as possible–before the condition worsens and boils turn into cystic sinus tracts and scarring.